Best Things to Do in BRUSSELS, the Capital of Europe

 Born in 1898 in Lessine, Magritte studied at the Académie Royale des Beaux-Arts in Brussels.
 Although his studies did not inspire him on an artistic level, this profound professional training allowed him to earn a living even during difficult times.
 In 1922, he married Georgette Berger, whom he had known since his teenage years.

-It’s sort of comforting that Magritte was already known while he was still alive; he had exhibitions and travelled the world and went along with his wife – until they both had an affair, but even there, they eventually got together.
+It’s sort of comforting that in contrast to other artists like Vincent van Gogh, Magritte was already successful while he was still alive.
+He had exhibitions and travelled the world and went along with his wife.
 So I think that when he died in 1967 at the age of 68 from pancreatic cancer, he probably looked back in contentment.

 Magritte Museum Brussels

-Oh, why I’m telling you that?
+Oh, why I’m telling you all that?
 Because I’ve skipped the Magritte Museum in the first chapter of this post where I’m dealing with the Royal Museums of Fine Arts of Belgium.
-The Magritte Museum – spread over two storeys – is part of it and included in the ticket.
-Even if it wasn’t, it’s a must to see these beautiful, ingenious paintings in bright colors.
+The Magritte Museum is part of that venue and included in the ticket.
+But even if it wasn’t, this exhibition of beautiful, ingenious paintings in bright colors is a must-see.

-There is also the house where the artist lived and worked between 1930 and 1954.
-This landmark is also included in the Brussels Card, only that it’s over half an hour by public transport to get there.
-If you have lots of time or are Magritte’s biggest fan under the sun, be my respectively his guest.
-If not, there is so much more to see in the city center.
+There is furthermore the house where the artist lived and worked between 1930 and 1954.
+This venue is also included in the Brussels Card.
+However, it’s over half an hour by public transport to get there.
+If you have lots of time or are Magritte’s biggest fan under the sun, be my – or respectively: his – guest.

 Erasmus And the European Spirit

-More or less the same distance, i. e. about half an hour, is the way to the Erasmus House.
-They call it that because he stayed here in 1521 and to this date, you can trace his visit.
+More or less the same distance, hence, about a half an hour ride from the city center, is the way to the Erasmus House.
+It got its name since the great humanist, theologian, and philosopher lived here in 1521.
+To this date, you can trace his stay.
 However, the house itself was built already in 1458 in a late Gothic style and used for a school, governed by Pieter Wijchmans who eventually hosted his buddy Erasmus.

 Erasmus House Anderlecht